 Yellow – risks that require further analysis and investigation.

 The process is quite simple:

-- Put all identified risk into the Risk Register.
-Also, I do suggest that you first perform risk identification process separately.
+- Put all identified risks into the Risk Register.
+Also, I do suggest that you first perform the risk identification process separately.

 - Using impact and probability ranks, evaluate each risk.
 Write them down into the Risk Register.

-- Analyse the list for the required outputs.
+- Analyze the list for the required outputs.
 See the next point below.